Services Available to You

 Staff and faculty are eligible to sign up for the CTA/RTA Transit Programs through Loyola's Human Resource Office.
 This program allows you to purchase 30 day passes or pay-per-use passes through payroll deduction on a pre-tax basis.
-The on-line enrollment form can be found on the web at LUC.edu/hr/online_forms, or a hard copy can be picked up in the Human Resources Administrative office, 820 LT, WTC.
+The online enrollment can completed through the BenefitExpress portal at LoyolaExpress.com using your Loyola username and password.

 Center for Faith and Culture

 The Center for Faith and Culture provides both an office and an academic umbrella for programs and events devoted to Loyola University's heritage and identity as a Jesuit, Catholic University.
 The Center offers opportunities for scholarly consideration of contemporary questions from the perspective of the Judeo-Christian heritage of faith and religious experience.
 These programs take the form of discussions, seminars, and symposia.
 Many of them are cross disciplinary and result from the particular interests of staff and faculty.

 It is in the celebration of the Eucharist that we express who we are as Christians.
 The celebrant of the liturgy is the communio—the entire community.
 Join us as we celebrate the Eucharist.

 - Lakeshore campus liturgical schedule can be found here.

 - Water Tower Campus liturgical schedule can be found here.